 You can configure the speed and the length of the highlight (marker text) from the preferences pane.
 Once you find the optimal speed to begin with, you’ll notice that you gradually master the art of speed-reading.
 You can then increase the speed as you go along.

 The reason why Outread is awesome is because it just works.
 There are no rules to learn, no theories to memorize and remember as you try to speed-read your way.
 In fact, there’s no conscious effort involved: you fire up the app, tap on an article, set the parameters and get started.
 Just like that.

 How good is Outread?

 Of the speed-reading apps out on the App Store, I think Outread is the best.
 That goes for its features (minimalist), for its interface (perfect blend of styles and distraction-free elements), for its configuration (which works best because of its limited nature) and the way it implements the strategy.

 Outread can link to your Pocket, Instapaper or Readability accounts and can pull articles that you save to these services.
 You can catch up with your reading list While you learn to speed-read.
 Pretty effective.

 Having used Outread, it seems a little odd to switch back to Instapaper.
 It’s surprising how sub-vocalization is almost gone when I read articles on Outread.
 And that definitely has a huge impact on the reading speed.

-One gripe that I have with iOS 7 is that it doesn’t let me save articles or pieces of text to third-party apps right from within the share sheet (unless you use a jailbreak tweak).
+One gripe that I have with iOS 7 is that it doesn’t let me save articles or pieces of text to third-party apps right from within the share sheet.
 But if you copy something to the iOS clipboard, it’s readily available in Outread.